rupesh0402/All-about-ML/README.md

 # All-about-ML
 The Last Machine Learning Repository.

+This repository contains all the machine learning algorithms one needs to know for college placments.